Client ResourcesFreelancingWorking with Designers

 What are some benefits of flexible working?

-Some benefits of flexible working are that you have more control over your work hours and schedule.
+One benefit of flexible working is having more control over your work hours and schedule.
 You can work when you want and work for as long as you want.

 How do I request a flexible working arrangement?